Jens Stoltenberg: December 2024 views on Ukraine

 In December 2024 Stoltenberg expressed support for the accelerated accession of Ukraine to NATO, saying, "Where there is a will, there is a way to find a solution.
 But you need a line which defines where Article 5 is invoked, and Ukraine has to control all the territory until that border."
 He said that Ukraine could temporarily give up territories occupied by Russia in exchange for peace.

 Minister of Finance (2025-present)

 On 4 February 2025, following the collapse of the coalition between the Centre Party and the Labour Party, Stoltenberg succeeded Trygve Slagsvold Vedum, the leader of the Centre Party, as Norway's Minister of Finance.
 Stoltenberg resigned from his position as chairman of the MSC, but he still plans to return to the MSC after his tenure as minister.
-Much like his position in the MSC, Stoltenberg also stepped down as head of the steering committee to focus entirely on his responsibilities as finance minister.
+Much like his position in the MSC, Stoltenberg also stepped down as head of the steering committee of the Bilderberg Group to focus entirely on his responsibilities as finance minister.